pushkin-consortium/pushkin/docs/packages/pushkin-cli.md

 1. Of course, this will only work if the package is properly set up to function as a Pushkin site template.

+??? question "How can I work on multiple Pushkin sites simultaneously?"
+    When running Pushkin on your local system, you can only work on a single Pushkin site at a time.
+For most users, this shouldn't present a problem, since additional experiments can always be added to a site; however, if you do need to work on multiple sites simultaneously, using [GitHub Codespaces](../getting-started/installation.md#github-codespaces) will allow you to keep your sites in separate virtual environments.

 **Syntax:**

 ```